entailor/pytailor/docs/index.md

     - returns a dict with essential post-processing results

-With pyTailor you can wrap these functions into [PythonTasks](api/taskdefs.md#pythontask), and then use a [DAG](api/taskdefs.md#dag) to define how these tasks relate to each other:
+With pytailor you can wrap these functions into [PythonTasks](api/taskdefs.md#pythontask), and then use a [DAG](api/taskdefs.md#dag) to define how these tasks relate to each other:

 ```python